khoin/JAMS/README.md

 ## Usage

-You can go to [.lib/jams.plugins.js](this file) and read the self-documenting plug-ins.
+You can go to [this file](.lib/jams.plugins.js) and read the self-documenting plug-ins.

 ## FAQ